hu-macsy/lama_old/scai/sparsekernel/doc/index.rst

     - BSR, COO, CSC, CSR, DIA, SKY

-    - provides just functions on x86 CPUs
+    - provides just functions on x86 CPUs where most of the functions are OpenMP parallelized.

 - Papers / Books